OneBusAway/onebusaway-ios/README.markdown

 _Note: There's a lot more to be written on this topic.
 Don't hesitate to ask questions if something is wrong or confusing._

 We are using [Twine](https://github.com/scelis/twine) to manage localization.
-See the `Translations` folder for the two files that need to be updated in order to localize the app: `OBAKit.txt` and `OBAKitCore.txt`.
+See the `Translations` folder for the three files that need to be updated in order to localize the app: `InfoPlist.txt`, `OBAKit.txt` and `OBAKitCore.txt`.

 ### How to Add a New Localizable String